IceHe/lib/snips/books/design-patterns.md

 Intent

 - Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-    - Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+    - Template Method lets subclasses **redefine certain steps of an algorithm without changing the algorithm's structure**.

 _Applicability_